rustwasm/book/src/game-of-life/implementing.md

 }
 ```

-Next, let's define some constants that JavaScript will use when rendering the
+Next, let's define some constants just under the `import` line that JavaScript
-canvas:
+will use when rendering the canvas:

 ```js
 const CELL_SIZE = 5; // px